 Everything from vet visits and routine care to the cost of toys and treats has risen sharply in recent years.
 The worrying impact of this could be the high number of people forced to surrender their dogs due to the inability to afford them.

-Everything from the upfront costs and price of adoption papers to food, toys, treats, and license costs have pushed owning dogs from being an affordable option to a family luxury.
+Everything from the upfront costs and price of adoption papers to food, toys, treats, and license costs has pushed owning dogs from being an affordable option to a family luxury.

 Cost of Dog Ownership by State

-Below are two interesting statistics looking at the cost of dog ownership by state.
-Both stats are taken from a report published by the Canine Journal.
+Below are two interesting stats looking at the cost of dog ownership by state.

-New York is the most expensive state to own a dog, costing over $2,000 a month for standard care requirements.
-California, Minnesota, Wisconsin, and Ohio complete the top five.
+California is one of the most expensive states to own a dog, costing over $3,541 yearly for standard care requirements.
 The prices were based on average costs for food, medicines, grooming, and ancillary expected costs.

 FAQ’s